 Notations, a film for live improvisers toured the UK with TUSK/Sound & Music in Autumn 2013; two films for Animate Projects/Channel 4 television, UK, broadcast as part of their Random Acts series.
 In 2015, Vicki created A/V performance Citation City, using techniques of Walter Benjamin’s Arcades Project in relation to London-based feature films.
 Nothing Can Turn Into A Void – a documentary film about People Like Us has screened in cinemas and festivals since Autumn 2015, and No One Is An Island, a radio work created for WDR, broadcast in April 2016.
 The Expanded Radio online/virtual commission/artist residency Optimized! broadcast on WFMU in June 2016.
 Since 2018, Vicki has been touring her solo a/v performance The Mirror, released an album under the same name, and produced the video for the spring 2018 The The Comeback Tour.
 She was participant in Sound and Music’s New Voices programme, and a-n Artist Bursaries 2019 recipient.
 The 45 minute radio art commission I Can Fly aired on WDR in Spring 2020.

-In 2020, Vicki has been worked on content for her solo show as Hallwalls Artist in Residence (HARP), culminating in a solo exhibition First Person, Fourth Wall in September-October 2020.
+In 2020, Vicki worked on two new pieces for her solo show as Hallwalls Artist in Residence (HARP), culminating in a solo exhibition First Person, Fourth Wall.

-In 2021 PLU make more content and production for Gone, Gone Beyond, an hour-long seamless multiscreen and multi-speakered immersive cinema installation which will tour the UK in Autumn/Winter 2021 to nyMusikk Oslo, SPILL Festival Ipswich, Attenborough Centre (ACCA) Brighton and London Barbican.
+In 2021 People Like Us facilitated and toured Gone, Gone Beyond, an hour-long seamless multiscreen and multi-speakered immersive cinema installation to nyMusikk Oslo, SPILL Festival Ipswich, Attenborough Centre (ACCA) Brighton and London Barbican.
+Vicki also resumed her radio show DO or DIY with People Like Us on the WFMU Summer Schedule.
+Vicki also was the cover photo of the May 2021 edition of The Wire magazine.

 ALL COMMISSION ENQUIRIES OR BOOKINGS FOR GONE, GONE BEYOND ARE TO BE MADE DIRECTLY WITH US THROUGH OUR CONTACT PAGE.